 Loss of visual quality - Increase in visual aberrations

-FDA clinical trials demonstrate that LASIK routinely leads to loss of visual quality and an increase in visual aberrations.
-The FDA website warns that LASIK patients may suffer debilitating visual symptoms at night.
+LASIK clinical trials demonstrate that LASIK routinely leads to loss of visual quality, which is demonstrated by an increase in visual aberrations not correctable with glasses (higher order aberrations).
+Simply stated, patients generally do not see as well in dim light after LASIK as they did with their glasses.
+The FDA website warns that LASIK patients may develop debilitating visual symptoms that can seriously affect nighttime vision.

 Disclaimer: The information contained on this web site is presented for the purpose of warning people about LASIK complications prior to surgery.
 LASIK patients experiencing problems should seek the advice of a physician.